top of page

 Attention powers thoughts and their generation

 Your mind will continue to generate those thoughts as long as you give them your attention.
 Attention powers thoughts.
-Even negative attention such as resistance – “I don’t want that thought any more”; or suppression, which is consciously trying to repress or ignore it.
+Even negative attention such as resistance – “I don’t want that thought any more”; or suppression, which is when you consciously try to repress or ignore thoughts.
 You are still giving the thought your attention.
-This gives it power to return repeatedly with greater strength to engage your actions.
+This gives it its power to return repeatedly with greater strength to engage your attention and actions.

-Not only can you be aware of your immediate thoughts but, as you get older, you can begin to be aware of negative patterns in your life such as always being poor; procrastination, poor in relationships, or sabotaging your success.
+Not only can you be aware of your immediate thoughts but, as you age in life, you can begin to perceive longer-term negative life patterns such as always being poor; procrastinating around important events, unhappy in relationships, or always sabotaging your own success.
 Being aware of these patterns allows you to observe and manage the thinking that attracts you to these negative situations.

 How to manage your thinking

 How do you manage your thinking?
-The first step is just to observe it and be aware of where it is taking you.
-If it is not where you want to go, do not resist it, just accept your thinking and even be grateful for it for the thought is giving you information (as it is designed to).
-Being grateful will also bring you acceptance and control.
+The primary step is to just be aware of and observe where your thinking is taking you.
+If it is not where you want to go, do not resist it, just accept your thinking and even be grateful for it for the thoughts are giving you information (as they evolved to).

 Identifying the ‘right’ course of action